Go KL City Bus: Current

 Currently, the fleet consist of 80 SKS ELC-229EV electric bus, managed by SKSBus.
 The buses were painted with green and turquoise colour in line with the new DBKL initiative for a greener mode of transportation.
 The SKS ELC-229EV Electric Bus entered service on 1 November 2021 on the Chocolate Line.

-In addition to normal electric bus fleets, GOKL also provided an articulated bus which is currently on trial period from 1 January 2025 to 30 April 2025.
+In addition to normal electric bus fleets, GOKL also provided an articulated bus which was on trial period from 1 January 2025 to 30 April 2025.